RetroDECK/ES-DE/USERGUIDE-DEV.md

 By default files and directories starting with a dot are hidden on macOS, so to show the .emulationstation directory in your home directory you need to enable hidden files in Finder.
 You do this using the keyboard combination Shift + Command + . (a dot).

 A minor annoyance is that macOS creates metadata files starting with ._ in the filename when placing game/ROM files on some filesystem types such as exFAT.
 This means that you will see double entries inside ES-DE for all such games.
 To hide these extra files, the option _Show hidden files and folders (requires restart)_ in the _Other settings_ menu can be set to disabled.

-Another problem on macOS 11 Big Sur (and possibly older OS versions) is that when connecting a Sony DualShock 4 controller either via Bluetooth or using a USB cable, two separate controller devices are registered in parallel.
-This is a bug in either macOS or the DualShock driver and it makes it seem as if ES-DE is registering double button presses when actually two separate controller devices are generating identical input.
-A workaround if using Bluetooth mode is to plug in the USB cable just after connecting the controller, wait a second or two and then remove the cable again.
-This will remove the cabled device, leaving only the Bluetooth device active.
-Another workaround is to enable the setting _Only accept input from first controller_ in the ES-DE input device settings.
-The reason why this bug may not be visible in some other games and applications is that ES-DE enables and auto-configures all connected controllers.
-The issue appears to be resolved in macOS Monterey.

 ## Specific notes for Steam Deck